When training journalists, I joke that Americans use more commas than British journalists* because they are rich and can

-You often find long, comma-packed sentences in American newspapers.
+You find long, comma-packed sentences in American newspapers.
 They don’t make for easy reading.

 Keeping track of who does what to whom is hard in long, comma-laden sentences.
 Breaking sentences into smaller units of meaning makes writing easier to follow.

 British-trained writers avoid them between short clauses at the start of sentences.

-Americans use commas before and at the end of a list of items.
+Americans also use commas before and at the end of a list of items.
 This is sometimes called the Oxford comma.
 In Britain the last comma only gets used when one of the sequence items includes an and.

 Some experts say Americans are moving towards British patterns and commas are now less common on both sides of the Atlantic.
 Let’s hope so.